cml87/SpringCore_111_forJenkins/README.md

 Spring recommends setter injection.

+## Stereotype annotations
+Stereotype annotations are:
+- `@Component`:
+  - `@Repository`: Used to denote classes used as repository objects.
+- `@Service`: It doesn't mean a web service or a microservice.
+It means where we put our business logic
+- `@Controller`: used in Spring MVC

+We can use filters to look for specific types of annotations.

 ## Bean scope
 The bean scope determines how many times the bean can be initialized in the IoC container.
 There are 6 beans scopes:
+Scopes valid in any configuration:
 - **Singleton**: Default by omission.
 The container will create only
   one bean of each type, at the time of the container start-up, and then will reuse the bean through the _application context_.
-- **Prototype**: a new bean is created each time it is requested.
+- **Prototype**: a new bean is created each time it is requested to the container.

 Web scopes:
 - Request: (Web applications).
 A unique bean will be created for each incoming HTTP _request_.
 - Session: (Web applications, Spring MVC).
-A unique bean will be created for each incoming HTTP _session_.
+A unique bean will be created for each user HTTP _session_.
 - GlobalSession: (Web applications, Spring MVC) Will returns a single bean per application deployment or server reboot.

-Usage: @Scope("singleton") annotating the bean class, or the method, annotated with `@Bean` and that returns a bean, in a Java configuration classes.
-Eg:
+Usage: @Scope("singleton") annotating the bean class annotated with `@Component`.
+If we use Java configuration, use this annotation in the  `@Bean` annotated method.
+This is the method that returns the bean, eg:

 ```java